Last Revision Date: November 11, 2022

 - Medical expenses for an athletic injury incurred while participating in an officially recognized athletic event.
 Injuries related to intramurals, open gym periods, club sports, and student-sponsored athletic events are not covered.
 (Information on student health insurance is available from the Institution’s Risk Management Office.)

-- Expenditures relating to the operations and activities of student organizations, student health services, day care centers, union student center, parking utility, stadium-arena, intramurals, and other student services for:
+- Expenditures relating to the operations and activities of student organizations, student health and counseling services, child care centers, student unions, parking, intercollegiate athletics and sports programming, and other student services for:

 - Salaries for student and other UW staff where related to the activity and in accordance with existing institutional and state wage rates and employment procedures.
-Payments shall be made in accordance with the provisions of the UW System Administrative Policy 235 (SYS 235), Personal Services Payments (formerly F31).
+Payments shall be made in accordance with the provisions of UW System Administrative Policy 236 (SYS 236), Utilization of Independent Contractors and UW System Administrative Policy 237 (SYS 237), Utilization of Borrowed Employees/Employee Interchange Agreements.

 - Professional services.